qrspeter/acton-monochromator-detectors/README.md

 # acton-monochromator-detectors
-Different ways to use Acton monochromator with detectors
+Different ways to use Acton monochromators such as SP2150i/SP2500i with detectors:

+* Acton SpectraHub
+* Thorlabs PowerMeter